USS Sangamon (CVE-26): 1944

-Philippines

-Sangamon again anchored in Seeadler Harbor on 1 October.
+Sangamon again anchored in Seeadler Harbor, on 1 October.
 Twelve days later, she sortied with TG 77.4, the escort carrier group of the Leyte invasion force.
 That group, composed of 18 escort carriers, was broken down into Task Units 77.4.1, 77.4.2, and 77.4.3 (TU 77.4.1, 77.4.2, and 77.4.3), and referred to as "Taffy 1, 2, and 3", respectively.
-During the operation, they would steam to the east of Leyte Gulf: Taffy 1, including Sangamon, was off northern Mindanao, Taffy 2 off the entrance to Leyte Gulf; and Taffy 3 off Samar.
+During the operation, they would steam to the east of Leyte Gulf: Taffy 1, including Sangamon, was off northern Mindanao; Taffy 2 off the entrance to Leyte Gulf; and Taffy 3 off Samar.

-Prior to the 20 October landings on Leyte, Sangamon launched regular flights in support of the advance units of the invasion force and sent strikes against Leyte and Visayan airfields.
-On the 20th, her planes covered the landing forces and the ships in the transport areas.
+Prior to the 20 October landings on Leyte, Sangamon launched regular flights in support of the advance units of the invasion force and sent strikes against Leyte and Visayan Islands airfields.
+On 20 October, her planes covered the landing forces and the ships in the transport areas.
 That day, she also came under enemy air attack and took a hit at the main deck level.
-The bomb, dropped by an A6M5 Zero, tore a 2 × 6 ft section of plating loose, then fell into the sea and exploded some 900 ft away from the "jeep" carrier.
+The bomb, dropped by an A6M5 Zero, tore a 2 × 6 ft section of plating loose, then fell into the sea and exploded some 900 ft away from the carrier.

 Enemy airfields again became Sangamon's primary targets in the days immediately following the landings.
 On 24 October, however, her planes fought off waves of Japanese aircraft over the landing area.
-Early on 25 October, two flights took off: one toward the Mindanao Sea to locate and finish off Japanese survivors of the Battle of Surigao Strait, the other toward Leyte for CAP missions.
+Early on 25 October, two flights took off: one toward the Mindanao Sea to locate and finish off Japanese survivors of the Battle of Surigao Strait, the other toward Leyte, for CAP missions.
 About an hour later, Sangamon received word that Taffy 3, 120 nmi to the north, had been attacked by the Japanese Center Force which had transited San Bernardino Strait during the night.

 Battle off Samar

-Within a half-hour, Sangamon's CAP flight had been diverted to Samar and she had launched another smaller group to further aid the attacked unit.
-Soon thereafter, however, at about 07:40, as Taffy 1 planes were being recovered, rearmed, and launched, the unit became the target of the first strike of the kamikaze.
+Within a half-hour, Sangamon's CAP flight had been diverted to Samar, and she had launched another smaller group to further aid the attacked unit.
+Soon thereafter, at about 07:40, as Taffy 1 planes were being recovered, rearmed, and launched, the unit became the target of the first strike of the Kamikaze unit.